 Indeed, Apayao offers countless and hidden natural wonders.
 It is a sure hit for those looking to experience a rustic and simple life in the wilderness.

-Without further ado, here are the top 20 must-see tourist spots in Apayao.
+Without further ado, here are the must-see Apayao tourist spots.

-These are a series of mini-waterfalls.
-Their naturally-built pools continue to attract local interests and even tourists.
-Their cool and crystal-clear waters cast a rejuvenating sight.
+Bayugao Falls are a series of mini-waterfalls with naturally-built pools.
+Their cool and crystal-clear waters cast a rejuvenating sight complementing the surrounding forests.

 4. Calanasan Philippine Eagle Sanctuary